vives-devbit/mlops4ecm-workshops/ml-infrastructure/13-dagster-pipeline/README.md

+# 13 – Dagster Pipeline

 <img src="../../media/dagster-logo-name.png" style="width: 300px" align="right">

+> Set up Dagster to orchestrate ML pipelines: detect new data in S3, retrain the model, and store updated outputs.
+Run pipelines manually or on a schedule.

 Install and configure Dagster to automate your machine learning pipeline.
 Define jobs to check for new data in S3, retrain your model, and upload the updated model automatically.
 Trigger your pipeline manually or on a schedule.